 Dr. Azzideh recommends Hydrafirm ZO as an eye cream.
 Don’t let the hefty price tag on this item scare you off – skin care professionals seem to agree that it is one of the best products on the market.

-If the cost is too steep, look for an eye cream that contains retinol to help strengthen skin and reduce imperfections, vitamin C to aid in collagen production and skin elasticity, and vitamin E to soothe and protect skin.
+If the cost of medical-grade products is too steep, look for an eye cream that contains retinol to help strengthen skin and reduce imperfections, vitamin C to aid in collagen production and skin elasticity, and vitamin E to soothe and protect skin.
 Set at a very affordable price point, Organys Eye Cream is a responsibly formulated product that contains vitamin C.

 Step 6: lock in hydration with a moisturizer

 Though your skin has its own natural hydration system that creates a protective barrier, most of us — even those with oily skin — need extra hydration after daily sun and harsh environmental damage.

 When choosing a moisturizer, look for ingredients, such as glycerin, ceramides, coconut oil and other plant-based oils.
 The best time to apply a moisturizer is when the skin is still moist.
 After using a gentle cleanser, lightly pat your face dry so that it remains a little damp.
 Next, apply your serum and eye cream, and then a layer of moisturizer to lock in the hydration.